CLARIAH/wp6-missieven/docs/reproduce.md

 ## Generate TF

-Text-Fabric data is generated from the xml files by running
+Text-Fabric data is generated from the XML files by running

 ```
 python3 tfFromTrim.py